 Configuration in the node card

-2. Enter the overselling rate.
+2. Enter the Overselling ratio.

 Configuration in the cluster card

-2. Press Edit in the Overselling column.
+2. Click Edit in the Overselling column.

-3. Enter the overselling factor.
+3. Enter the Overselling ratio.

 Configuration via API